-Because we use plastic in clothes, building and construction, paint, aircrafts, PCs, TVs and cell phones, packaging and a number of other products.
-There are currently no satisfactory replacements, because plastic has a number of unique properties; it’s inexpensive, durable, easy to produce in bulk and easy to shape – properties that wood, metal and glass are unable to match.
+We use plastic in computers, clothes, cell phones, TVs, aircraft, packaging, building and construction, and even paint.
+There are currently no satisfactory replacements for plastic, because of its unique properties: it’s inexpensive, durable, easy to produce in bulk and easy to shape – properties that wood, metal and glass are unable to match.
 We depend on plastic and its amazing properties.

-The greatest challenge is that the properties that make plastic great to use, also make it a huge threat to the environment.
-Plastic doesn’t decompose, and is rarely recycled or reused.
-Plastic waste exists in many varieties (there are approximately 50 different plastic molecules), and the plastic types are often mixed after use.
-We are therefore only able to recycle around 10% worldwide (illustration of how long it takes for plastic to decompose).
+The greatest challenge is that the very same properties that make plastic great to use, also make it a huge threat to the environment.
+Plastic doesn’t decompose, and it’s rarely recycled or reused.
+Plastic waste comes in many forms (there are approximately 50 different types of plastic molecules), and the plastic types are often mixed after use.
+Because of this, we are only able to recycle around 10% worldwide.